mdcutone/psychxr/docs/installing.rst

     python -m pip install psychxr-<version>.whl

-Note that the pre-compiled binaries are built on Windows 10 64-bit using the MSVC++ 19.0 against Python 3.6 64-bit.
+Note that the pre-compiled binaries are built on Windows 10 64-bit using the MSVC++ 19.0 64-bit, supporting versions 3.6 to 3.9.
 If your configuration differs, consider building from source.

 Building from Source
 --------------------